Mandeep-Khatri/QA-Chatbot/README.md

-# Q&A Chatbot for Course Materials
+# Mandy's Q&A Chatbot for Course Materials

-A powerful Q&A chatbot built with Python, Gemini 1.5 Pro API, and LangChain that processes course PDFs and provides intelligent answers based on the content.
+A powerful Q&A chatbot built by **Mandy** using Python, Gemini 1.5 Pro API, and LangChain that processes course PDFs and provides intelligent answers based on the content.

 ## Features